-- a) The land at Home Farm (also known as "the Triangle") shown on Figure 10 will be protected from any development which will have a detrimental impact on its important open character and the setting of key heritage assets. - b) Opportunities to enhance the ecological assets, including hedgerow habitats and the landscape character of the Triangle area will be promoted. - c) Any future proposals must have regard to policies SS4 and HD3 of the adopted Hereford Local Plan detailing policy on the proposed Hereford Relief Road
+- a) The land at Home Farm (also known as "the Triangle") and shown on Figure 8 will be protected from any development which will have a detrimental impact on its important open character and the setting of key heritage assets. - b) Opportunities to enhance the ecological assets, including hedgerow habitats, and the landscape character of the Triangle area will be promoted. - c) Any future proposals must have regard to policies SS4 and HD3 of the adopted Hereford Local Plan detailing policy on the proposed Hereford Relief Road

-This area has been recognised as an important ecological site together with a collection of key heritage assets; Belmont Abbey, Home Farm Stables, Belmont House former Golf Club site, The Almshouses and Chapel.
+This area has been recognised as an important ecological site together with a collection of key heritage assets; Belmont Abbey, Home Farm and stables, The Almshouse currently under reconstruction in the fields and Belmont House former Golf Club site.
 It is important that the site is protected so that there is no harm to the character and appearance of the area.